What Are the Main Causes of Motorcycle Accidents?

 Driving Too Fast or Driving Too Slowly

 doesn’t only include traveling over the posted speed limit.
-It also includes drivers who aren’t smart enough or safe enough to slow down for bad road conditions, inclement weather, or in heavy traffic.
+It also includes drivers who aren’t smart enough or safe enough to slow down for bad road conditions, inclement weather, or heavy traffic.

 Slow drivers create the most danger for others when they travel in the fast lane of a highway or interstate.
-In many states, it’s illegal to obstruct traffic in the left lane of a multi-lane road; drivers must stay to the right unless they are merging into traffic, exiting to the left, making a left-hand turn or going faster than other traffic.
+In many states, it’s illegal to obstruct traffic in the left lane of a multi-lane road; drivers must stay to the right unless they are merging into traffic, exiting to the left, making a left-hand turn, or going faster than other traffic.

 gap, especially in inclement weather and high amounts of traffic.
-When a driver follows close enough to cause an accident, they are breaking the law in most states and putting motorcycles at risk for a severe rear-end collision.
+When a driver ignores these guidelines and follows close enough to cause an accident, they are breaking the law in most states and putting motorcycles at risk for a severe rear-end collision.

 Disobeying Traffic Control Devices

-Most drivers don’t purposefully disobey stoplights, stop signs, and other traffic control devices.
+Most drivers don’t purposefully disobey stop lights, stop signs, and other traffic control devices.
 Instead, it’s often drowsy and fatigued drivers, drunk drivers, or distracted drivers who don’t properly watch for signals and signs.
 Regardless of intent, disobeying traffic control devices is illegal and can cause dangerous accidents at intersections.
 Motorcycles and other vehicles might not have the time or distance to avoid a crash when a negligent driver runs a sign or light.

-Many drivers do, however, ignore No U-turn signs.
-Drivers who make illegal U-turns, usually do so quickly without checking mirrors or blind spots.
-It’s not uncommon for these drivers to miss motorcycles who might be behind them or in a blind spot and ending up cutting one-off, which can result in a DANGEROUS AND DEADLY motorcycle accident.
+Many drivers do, however, ignore “No U-turn” signs.
+Drivers who make illegal U-turns usually do so quickly without checking their mirrors or blind spots.
+It’s not uncommon for these drivers to overlook motorcycles who might be behind them or in a blind spot and ending up cutting one off, which can result in a dangerous and deadly motorcycle accident.

 through the intersection.
 If traffic from the other direction starts moving, these drivers risk causing an accident.
 Bikers are especially at risk because the likelihood of an impatient and reckless driver noticing them is low.
-Sometimes in rural areas, drivers choose to run stop signs because traffic is light or non-existent.
-All it takes is for ONE motorcycle to be traveling through the intersection, and the consequence is a deadly, maybe even fatal, motorcycle accident.
+In rural areas, drivers sometimes choose to run stop signs because traffic is light or non-existent.
+All it takes is for ONE motorcycle to be traveling through the intersection, and the consequence is a deadly accident.

 Failure to Use Turn Signals

-of motorists and found only 75 percent of them use their turn signals when turning and almost half don’t use their turn signals when changing lanes.
+of motorists and found only 75% of drivers use their turn signals when turning and almost half don’t use their turn signals when changing lanes.
 These startling numbers result in about two million traffic collisions per year across the nation, which the United States Department of Transportation reports as double

 Consult an Attorney After a Motorcycle Accident

-If you suffered injuries in a motorcycle accident, contact an experienced motorcycle accident lawyer can help you take legal action.
-An attorney can handle all of the unpleasant communications with the insurance company, investigate your accident, and advocate for you to make sure you get every single penny you deserve!
+an experienced motorcycle accident lawyer.
+We can help you take legal action, and we can handle all of the unpleasant communications with the insurance company.
+A dedicated motorcycle accident attorney will investigate your accident and advocate for you to make sure you get every single penny you deserve!